caitlinmillar/1_Intro_To_Git/cheat_sheet.md

 # Terminal and Git- *Cheat Sheet*
-The terminal allows for the most efficient and speedy commands.
+The terminal allows for implementing commands as fast and efficiently as possible.
+The command line is also where you run all of your Git commands.
 The following lists display all the commands we learnt today:
 # Terminal
 ## *Where am I?* 🌠
 - **'pwd'**: Shows the location of the file you're currently in